-To use multiple devices
+To use multiple devices:

 - 1. Start ISM in the usual way (ism_startup). - 2.
 Define and label all devices (up to 4). - 3.
-Shut down ISM in the usual way (ism_shutdown). - 4.
-Enter the following command at the prompt: nsradmin print NSR device

-5. At the nsradmin prompt, enter the following command:

-6. To update the target sessions variable for your configured devices, enter the following command.
-You need to enter this command only once to apply it to all configured devices.
+Shut down ISM in the usual way (ism_shutdown). - Enter the following command at the prompt: nsradmin - 5.
+At the nsradmin prompt, enter the following command: print NSR device - To update the target sessions variable for your configured devices, enter the following command.
+You need to enter this command only once to apply it to all configured devices. update target sessions: 1 - 7.
+The following information is displayed for each device: